 |Emerging Markets||IEM – iShares Emerging Markets||0.67%|

 The main downside of the above micro-investing platforms is that the investment options are pretty limited.
 Brokers open the door to many more options:

 What you can buy through a broker

 Australian listed companies

-There are over 2,000 companies listed on the Australian sharemarket compared with only ~160 in New Zealand.
+There are over 2,000 companies listed on the Australian sharemarket (the ASX) compared with only ~160 in New Zealand.
 You’ll be familiar with many of them such as Wesfarmers (owner of Kmart and Bunnings), Woolworths, Xero, and Dominos Pizza.

 Australian domiciled ETFs

 While NZ only has around 30 ETFs, Australia has around 170!
 Some major ETF issuers are: